Frequently Asked Questions

-What are the prerequisites for the NTP & NTC program?
+What are the prerequisites for the NTP program?

-The only prerequisite for both the NTP and NTC program is a high school diploma.
+The only prerequisite for the NTP program is a high school diploma.
+Students must have access to high-speed Internet and be comfortable working in a fully online environment.
 These are not 4-year degree programs and are not a prerequisite for a four-year dietetics program.
-Students must have access to high-speed Internet and be comfortable working in a primarily online environment.

 How long is the program and does it have to be completed consecutively?

-The NTP course is approximately nine months in length and must be completed within the scheduled time.
-The NTC course is approximately nine months in length and must be completed within the scheduled time.
-There are two approximately two-week term breaks during the NTP program, and three term breaks during the NTC program.
+The NTP program is approximately twelve months in length and must be completed within the scheduled time.
+There are approximately three pre-scheduled breaks during the NTP program.

 What types of positions are available for graduates of your programs?

 NTA graduates find jobs in several fields.
 Some graduates combine their certificate with existing licenses or certificates in alternative medicine.
 Many establish private practices as nutritional consultants, while others work in a clinical setting with other like-minded professionals.
 The NTA has also graduated numerous healthcare professionals such as chiropractors, medical doctors, acupuncturists, registered nurses, and massage therapists.
 Note that the NTP program does not qualify you to work in a hospital or other government regulated settings as a nutritionist.
 Many graduates go on to do speaking events, write books, create courses, or lead group classes.
 Others use the knowledge to help heal themselves and their families.